Learning and Reconstructing Conflicts in O-RAN: A Graph Neural Network Approach: Introduction

 \section{Introduction}

 The \ac{O-RAN} Alliance introduced an open architecture that disaggregates the \ac{RAN} into different functional components orchestrated under a management framework capable of running custom third-party applications~\cite{Polese2022UnderstandingChallenges}.
-The management framework comprises two \acp{RIC} operating in different timescales.
+This management framework comprises two \acp{RIC} operating in different timescales.
 The \ac{non-RT RIC} is a component of the \ac{SMO} and is in charge of hosting third-party applications, known as rApps, that implement long-term tasks, with timescales greater than \unit[1000]{ms}, e.g., data analytics, AI/ML model training, and inference to optimize the \ac{RAN}~\cite{d2022orchestran}.
 In contrast, the \ac{near-RT RIC} is in charge of hosting third-party applications, known as xApps, that implement time-sensitive tasks, with timescales on the order of 10--\unit[1000]{ms}.

-The xApps act as plugin-like extensions, enhancing the capabilities of the \ac{RAN} and providing \acp{MNO} with different functionality, e.g., load balancing, mobile handover, and RAN slicing~\cite{santos2024managingorannetworksxapp}.
-The xApps may operate independently of each other, which has the potential for conflicting interactions, as different plugins may modify the same control parameters to achieve distinct outcomes.
-For example, a plugin may optimize the control parameters to maximize throughput, whereas another plugin attempts to minimize energy consumption, leading to performance degradation and reduced network stability and reliability~\cite{delPrever2024PACIFISTA:RAN}.
+In the \ac{near-RT RIC}, the xApps act as plugin-like extensions that can control base stations to enhance the capabilities of the \ac{RAN} and provide network operators with different functionality, e.g., load balancing, mobile handover, and RAN slicing~\cite{santos2024managingorannetworksxapp}.
+The xApps may operate independently from each other, which has the potential for conflicting interactions, as different plugins may modify the same control parameters to achieve distinct outcomes.
+For example, a plugin may optimize parameters to maximize throughput, whereas another plugin aims to minimize energy consumption, leading to performance degradation and reduced network stability and reliability~\cite{delPrever2024PACIFISTA:RAN}.